A mathematical programming-based solution method for the nonstationary inventory problem under correlated demand: Computational experiments

 \section{Computational experiments}

-In this section we present an extensive numerical study to gain insights of the performance of the MILP heuristic discussed in Section \ref{milpmodel}.
-We first design a test bed featuring instances defined over an 8-period planning horizon in section \ref{computationalmvn}.
-On the test bed, we assess the behaviour of the optimality gap and the computational efficiency of the MILP heuristic on multivariate normally distributed demand.
-We then assess the computational performance of the MILP model on time-series-based demand processes over a 15-period planning horizon in Section \ref{computationalhigherorder}.
-Numerical experiments are conducted by using the IBM ILOG CPLEX Optimization Studio 12.7 and MATLAB R2016a on a 3.2GHz Intel(R) Core(TM) with 8GB of RAM.
+This section presents a numerical study to investigate the cost performance of the solution method discussed in Section \ref{milp}.
+We assume that the demand follows the multivariate normal distribution featuring correlations over different periods.
+Note that our approach comes with the advantage of tackling demands following a collection of time-series processes and the MMFE built upon the multivariate normal distribution; we thus only consider demands following multivariate normal distributions in this section.
+Numerical experiments are conducted using IBM ILOG CPLEX Optimization Studio 12.7 and Eclipse 4.7.3 on a 3.2GHz Intel(R) Core(TM) with 8GB of RAM, and MATLAB R2019a on a 3.6GHz Intel(R) Xeon(R) with 48GB of RAM.